International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Interoperability.md

 **1. Agreements between 2 participants** are highly tailored to certain use cases, but can provide a foundation for broader adoption.
 **2. Agreements in a group of participants** are the foundation to increase interoperability by increasing the number of adopters.
 **3. Agreements within a common framework** increase interoperability using the same technical or organizational framework.
-**4. Agreements between service providers** support the broad adoption by providing interoperable solutions (as a service) to lighten the reusability in the market.
+**4. Agreements between service providers** support the broad adoption by providing interoperable solutions (as a service) to facilitate their reusability in the market and thus drive common interoperable functionalities.
 **5. General agreements in a Data Space as part of  the Data Space Governance Framework** implement default interoperability aspects which releases the participant from implementing alternative approaches or choosing between different approaches.
 **6 Agreements between different Data Space Governance Authorities** ....